Physical attractiveness: Youthfulness

 This may explain why combating age declines in attractiveness occurs from a younger age in women than in men.
 For example, the removal of one's body hair is considered a very feminine thing to do.
 This can be explained by the fact that aging results in raised levels of testosterone and thus, body hair growth.
 Shaving reverts one's appearance to a more youthful stage and although this may not be an honest signal, men will interpret this as a reflection of increased fertile value.
-Research supports this, showing hairlessness to considered sexually attractive by men.
+Research supports this, showing hairlessness is considered sexually attractive by men.